AtilioA/AlertaDoTesouro/README.md

 ## Front-end

-\* Note that the front-end is not finished
+\* Note that the front-end has not been finished.

 1. Access the `web/` directory with your terminal.
 Install all front-end dependencies with `npm install` or `yarn`.